Are they a “no?”

 So, what makes an invitation more than just a boring message?

-In the past, when we received an invitation, people often felt compelled to reciprocate by attending the event.
+In the past, when we received an invitation, people often felt compelled to attend.
 But nowadays, it is challenging to get people to RSVP!
 Avoid the dreaded “Silent RSVP”.
 Are they a “yes!?”
 Are they a “no?”
-Or are maybe, they’re just a “maybe!”.
-As the party host, you don’t know if your kiddo left the party invite in the bottom of their school bag with a daggy banana.
-Or if the parents simply forgot to send you their response.
+Or maybe, they’re just a “maybe!”

 Don't worry, you're not alone.
 We've all been there.
 Design, timing, & wording can all influence how your invitations do their job.